Diary entries

 Rachmaninoff's role: Conductor

 Notes: Satina notes that this was Alexander Siloti’s Symphony Concert no. 8.
-Satina also notes that this was the first performance of Rachmaninoff’s Second Symphony.
+She also notes that this was the first performance of Rachmaninoff’s Second Symphony.
+Martyn confirms that Rachmaninoff conducted only his Symphony and the Grieg Concerto (p.
+548).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 28 1908 (Julian calendar)